Murdoch's tough guy Carlucci under pressure

 U.S. regulators and law enforcement officials are taking a close look at the business practices of News America, one of the nation's largest providers of newspaper inserts, the coupon circulars that usually bulk up a Sunday edition.

-As part of an investigation which began with so-far unsubstantiated claims that News Corp operatives illegally hacked into the phones of 9/11 victims, federal authorities are reviewing lawsuits brought against News America by several competitors that have cost about $650 million in settlements.
+As part of an investigation which began with so-far unsubstantiated claims that News Corp operatives illegally hacked into the phones of 9/11 victims, federal authorities are reviewing lawsuits brought against News America by several competitors that have cost about $650 million (401 million pounds) (401 million pounds) in settlements.

 One of the cases that federal authorities are looking at, according to a U.S. law enforcement official, is a 2004 claim by Floorgraphics that accused News America of breaking into its computers and taking corporate data that ultimately caused it to lose some clients.
 Floorgraphics was a rival of News America for grocery store marketing until the company bought it as a way to settle the lawsuit.